 Falcons' Julio Jones: Good to go

-Jones (hip) doesn't have an injury designation for Sunday's game in Arizona, Vaughn McClure of ESPN.com reports.
+Jones (hip) doesn't have a designation on the final injury report for Sunday's game against the Rams.

-Per usual, Jones' limited participation in practice won't impact his gameday availability.
-He was quiet the past two weeks in an offense that's been spreading targets around to five key players, but a matchup with the leaky Arizona defense should help him get back on track.
+Per usual, Jones will play through a minor injury, this time facing a Rams defense that just traded for star cornerback Jalen Ramsey.
+The Rams seemingly plan to use Ramsey on Sunday, but it isn't clear if he'll shadow Jones or even handle a full allotment of snaps.

 More News